fizruk/free-foil/README.md

 - [`Language.LambdaPi.Impl.FoilTH`](https://fizruk.github.io/free-foil/haddock/free-foil-0.0.1/Language-LambdaPi-Impl-FoilTH.html) defines a simple interpreter for λΠ-calculus with pairs, using Template Haskell to generate a large portion of the code.

 - [`Language.LambdaPi.Impl.FreeFoil`](https://fizruk.github.io/free-foil/haddock/free-foil-0.0.1/Language-LambdaPi-Impl-FoilTH.html) defines a simple interpreter for λΠ-calculus with pairs, using the free foil approach.

+### Scala

+Scala implementation is not documented yet.

 [^1]: Dougal Maclaurin, Alexey Radul, and Adam Paszke.
 2023. _The Foil: Capture-Avoiding Substitution With No Sharp Edges._ In Proceedings of the 34th Symposium on Implementation and Application of Functional Languages (IFL '22).
 Association for Computing Machinery, New York, NY, USA, Article 8, 1–10. <https://doi.org/10.1145/3587216.3587224>
 [^2]: Nikolai Kudasov, Renata Shakirova, Egor Shalagin, Karina Tyulebaeva.
 2024. _Free Foil: Generating Efficient and Scope-Safe Abstract Syntax._ To appear in ICCQ 2024. <https://arxiv.org/abs/2405.16384>